-Arab American organization offices, mosques, and Islamic centers have been bombed and torched.
-Leaders of these communities have been murdered and questionable uses of law have been utilized to stifle the rights of association and freedom of expression.
-Arab persons and/or persons looking like Arabs are being detained in airports and other places without justification.
+Today across the world there are increased incidents of violence and prejudice against Muslims, and against non-Muslim Arabs.
+Arab organization offices, mosques, and Islamic centers have been bombed and torched.
+Muslims and persons whose garb appears Islamic (particularly Sikhs) are being detained in airports and other places without justification.
 They are continually subjected to harassment and discrimination.
-Though discriminatory acts against Arabs and Muslims do not stand in isolation from similar acts perpetrated against other racial and ethnic persons in the USA, their existence and effects upon Arabs and Muslims have been little acknowledged in US society, with concomitant deleterious effect on US perceptions, internationally, as they touch upon relations with predominantly Arab and Muslim nations and organizations.
+Though discriminatory acts against Arabs and Muslims do not stand in isolation from similar acts perpetrated against other racial and ethnic persons around the world, their existence and effects upon Arabs and Muslims have been little acknowledged in society, with concomitant deleterious effect on perceptions in primarily non-Muslim parts of the world, as they touch upon relations with predominantly Arab and Muslim nations and organizations.

 Therefore, The United Methodist Church, in the knowledge that Jesus calls us to the blessings of peacemaking and reminds us that the highest law is to love God and neighbor, calls its members and its leaders: